 A devastating 6.5 earthquake shook Paso Robles.
 The damage required some new construction, including 18 new deluxe spa suites.
 Thanks to recent retrofitting in 2000, the historic Grand Ballroom withstood the quake with almost no damage.

 The Inn continues to be a cornerstone in the hub of the Paso Robles community and is a favorite among locals and out-of-town guests alike for events in our beautiful Grand Ballroom, meeting at our popular Steakhouse, or just strolling our lovely gardens.

-The Paso Robles Robles Inn has dedicated 18 Deluxe Mineral Spa Rooms, coinciding with the hotel's major renovation, to an exclusive partnership with with local wineries.
+The Paso Robles Robles Inn has dedicated 18 Deluxe Mineral Spa Rooms, coinciding with the hotel's major renovation, to an exclusive partnership with local wineries.
 The guest rooms have been completely renovated from floor to ceiling, including updated bathrooms, furnishings, amenities and their famous private mineral water soaking tubs.
-Winery partners have provided representative touches in art, furniture and accessories to theme the room.
+Winery partners have provided representative touches in art, furniture and, accessories to theme the room.

 For more fascinating facts, ask the front desk for a complimentary copy of The History of the Paso Robles Inn: More than a Century of Pride.
 This leather-bound, 120-page book by Ann Martin Bowler is complimentary on behalf of the Paso Robles Inn, and highlights in detail our history as gem among hotels in Paso Robles wine country.